 That means that you choose with heart and mind the things that you use in your life.
 Take your time to think about what is right and important for you in a product.
 How do you use this product and who other than yourself is influenced by the use?

-We want to provide you with the strategies of the circular economy to enable you to make holistic decisions about the material things in your life.
+We want to give you the strategies of the circular economy to enable holistic decisions about the material things in your life.
 That’s why Circular Monday is the Monday before Black Friday.
 We want to be present before the day of mass consumption.
 To remind you of alternative options and to spread the message reuse, repair and rent.
 Let yourself be inspired and discover holistic and exciting new concepts to manufacture, make available, and maintain their lifespan.

 “A circular economy is based on the principles of designing out waste and pollution, maintaining products and materials in use, and regenerating natural systems.”
 (Ellen McArthur Foundation)

 The organizations, companies, and influencers participating in Circular Monday are aware that they are actively shaping society.
 They go day in and day out to challenge companies in a circular direction.
 They believe that this way of doing business offers long-term, social, ecological and added value.

 Their energy and design options are used to swim against the current.
 We think this is worth supporting because if enough weight and momentum comes from these people, it has repercussions for linear companies.
 If you choose a product or service from a company that officially participates in Circular Monday, you can be sure that they base their actions on sustainability principles.